Chaco Martínez

-Braian Miguel Angel "Chaco" Martínez (born 18 August 1999) is an Argentine professional footballer who plays as a forward for Aldosivi on loan from Independiente.
+Braian Miguel Angel "Chaco" Martínez (born 18 August 1999) is an Argentine professional footballer who plays as a forward for Tigre, on loan from Independiente.

 Professional career

 Martínez joined the youth academy of in 2016 Independiente.
 On 9 August 2019, he signed his first contract with Independiente.
 Martínez made his professional debut with Independiente in a 2-1 Argentine Primera División loss to River Plate on 19 January 2020.

 On 2 February 2022, Martínez joined Aldosivi on a loan until the end of 2022.

+In January 2024, Martínez joined Chilean Primera División side Everton on a loan for a year with an option to buy.